murkmm/my-qa-portfolio/src/content/work/Alex Kidd.md

 ### Impact & Results
 * My thorough compliance testing ensured a smooth and successful submission process across all platforms.
 * The test documentation I created became a key resource, improving the efficiency and consistency of both internal and external test teams.
-* My feedback helped the development partner address key issues, contributing to a higher-quality final product that was well-received by fans of the original.
+* My feedback helped the development partner address key issues, contributing to a higher quality final product that was well received by fans of the original.

 ### Technologies & Tools Used
-* **Jira** (for bug tracking and reporting)
+* **Airtable** (for bug tracking and reporting)
 * **Confluence** (for test documentation)
 * **All major console platforms** (PlayStation, Xbox, Nintendo, Stadia, Luna)
 * **PC platforms** (Steam, Epic)